shuklabhisekh/senior-frontend-developer-challenge/README.md

 ## Assignment - JS Patch Studio for Senior Front-end Engineer

-### Objective
+### Overview

-Given a JS object and a JSON-patch, create a UI to

-- show the changes due to each patch operation
-- allow the user to approve / reject one patch operation at a time
-- update the UI to show the remaining operations
+A UI tool for applying and managing JSON patches, showing real-time changes and updates.

 ### Technologies Used

 - **React**
 - **React Hook**
-- **fast-json-patch**: For applying JSON patches and deep cloning the original object
+- **fast-json-patch**: For applying JSON patches, validation of patches and deep cloning the input object
 - **react-diff-viewer-continued**: For displaying JSON difference
 - **Chakra UI**: For styling

-## Live Demo
+### Live Demo
 You can view the deployed application here: [Patch Studio](https://patchstudio.netlify.app/)